 - Maryland – Black-eyed Susan (Rudbeckia hirta) has attractive yellow flowers with dark purplish brown centers.

-- Massachusetts – Mayflower (Epigaea repens) blooms are small, white or pink that commonly flower in May.
+- Massachusetts – Mayflower (Epigaea repens) blooms are small and white or pink, commonly flowering in May.

 - Michigan – Apple blossom (Malus domestica) is the pink and white blooms found on the apple tree.